-For this blog, I’d like to give an overview of how you can speed up your Power BI development.
-I always think about ways on how we, at the Enterprise DNA community, can empower ourselves and the Power BI community, in general, to develop much quicker inside of Power BI.
-I observed many areas of inefficiencies around development, and I’d like to share some of the key things that I am doing to speed up my own development.
+For this blog, I’d like to give you an overview of how you can speed up your Power BI development.
+I always think about ways on how we, at the Enterprise DNA community, can empower ourselves and the Power BI community to develop more quickly inside Power BI.
+I’ve observed many areas of inefficiencies around development, and I’d like to share some of the key things that I am doing to speed up my own development.
 You can watch the full video of this tutorial at the bottom of this blog.

 To speed up your development, one of the main things you need to master is what’s called formula patterns.
 These are DAX patterns that you can reuse over and over again.
 All it takes is subbing in or changing the parameters within the formulas.

 Using Formula Patterns To Speed Up Power BI Development

 One of the most common formula patterns that you can see in DAX is the cumulative total.
 This formula, Cumulative Sales, is an example of a dynamic cumulative total.
 You can reuse this formula by simply changing the core measure inside this pattern.